DevAbishek/zecko-task/readme.md

 6. Copy the Email in the created service account
 7. Add a JSON Key in the service account
 8. Included the downloaded JSON file in application as 'credentials.json' in the root directory
-9. Share your spreadsheet with the copied eamail address as an editor
+9. Share your spreadsheet with the copied e-mail address as an editor

 ## Installation
 1. Clone this repo on your local machine.